 How Long Does Coffee Last?
 Keep Your Coffee Fresh for Longer 2023

 Welcome to our coffee klatsch.
-If you don’t know what that term means, a coffee klatsch is a social gathering of people who get together for conversation while drinking coffee.
-What better venue than this one to chat about coffee and learn how long does coffee last.
+If you don’t know what that term means, a coffee klatsch is a social gathering of people who converse while drinking coffee.
+What better venue than this one to chat about coffee and learn how long coffee lasts?

 Who doesn’t love the smell of coffee?
 It evokes positive feelings for many.
 Coffee helps many people get their day started.